muratkilic1978/css-box-model/README.md

 ## Download/clone this [repo](https://github.com/muratkilic1978/css-box-model) to your machine

 Next open the **style.css** from the repository that you downloaded above.
-Now open a new browser [Tab] on Chrome and watch the following video [Learn CSS Box Model in 8 Minutes](https:www.youtube.com/watch?v=rIO5326FgPE) an apply all what you see.
+Now open a new browser [Tab] on Chrome and watch the following video [Learn CSS Box Model in 8 Minutes](https:www.youtube.com/watch?v=rIO5326FgPE) an apply all what you see in this video to your **style.css** file.